abraunegg/onedrive/docs/Docker.md

 *   Red Hat Enterprise Linux 8.x
 *   Ubuntu Server 22.04

-The instructions below will utilise the 'latest' tag, however this can be substituted for any of the other docker tags from the table above if desired.
+The instructions below will utilise the 'edge' tag, however this can be substituted for any of the other docker tags such as 'latest' from the table above if desired.

+The 'edge' Docker Container will align closer to all documentation and features, where as 'latest' is the release version from a static point in time.
+The 'latest' tag however may contain bugs and/or issues that will have been fixed, and those fixes are contained in 'edge'.

 Additionally there are specific version release tags for each release.
 Refer to https://hub.docker.com/r/driveone/onedrive/tags for any other Docker tags you may be interested in.